-To investigate the limitations of official Covid-19 mortality, we contrast it with the excess moratlity, which is calcualated as the difference of all cause mortality during the Covid times from a baseline trend modelled from historical mortality data.
-We show that country’s quartile rankings diff quite much between as measured by excess and official cumulative mortality, with countries fare the best in terms of cumulative excess mortality have the highest income and instituition quality (as measured by rule of law, voice and accountability, government effectiveness) while countries fare the worse in terms of cumulative official mortality share the similar characteristics.
-These evidences are further supported by regression analysis of the ratio of excess to official mortality on country-specific indicators, and deeper look at individual country’s quartile movements between as measured by official and excess mortality.
+To investigate the limitations of official Covid-19 mortality, we contrast these counts with excess mortality, which is calculated as the difference of all-cause mortality during the Covid pandemic from a baseline trend modelled from historical mortality data.
+We show that countries’ quartile rankings differ quite substantially between excess and official cumulative mortality.
+Countries who fare the best in terms of cumulative excess mortality record the highest income and institution quality (as measured by rule of law, voice and accountability, government effectiveness), and countries faring the worse in terms of cumulative official mortality share similar characteristics.
+This evidence is further supported by a simple regression analysis of the ratio of excess to official mortality on country-specific indicators, and deeper examination of individual country’s quartile movements between measures of official and excess mortality.
 Specifically, vaccination rates, governance variable, and other structural variables explain the ranking gaps between the two data sets.

 These results suggest that one should take the official confirmed Covid morality counting with a grain of salt, and one may supplement this information with excess mortality data.
-However, it should be noted that there is also limitation on the excess mortality measure which may affect its quality as well, though many limitations of the official mortality statistics have been resolved, and therefore, the results in this paper may not solely be attributed to the quality of official mortality statistics.
+However, it should be noted that there are also limitations in the use of excess mortality which may affect its quality as well.
+Indeed, some limitations of the official mortality statistics have been mitigated, and therefore, the results in this paper may not solely be attributed to the quality of official mortality statistics (see Whittaker et al. (2021), Helleringer and Queiroz (2021).
+Notably, the growing importance of GDP/Capita and vaccination rates in explaining the cross-country variation of the cumulative excess/official Covid-19 death ratios at the end of 2021 is in line with WHO concerns about the global shortages of vaccinations, resulting with unequal worldwide vaccination rates.

 Table 7: Country official mortality quartile against excess mortality quartile.